AmbireTech/adex-validator/DESIGN.md

 - [ ] session authentication scheme must be secured: we need to ensure the server supplies the challenge and maybe rotates it
 - [ ] tests: if we refactor the eventsAggr, validatorMessages, stateTrees access, we can unit test the producer, follower, leader
 - [ ] substrate adapter
+- [ ] auth token: eras, invalidate periodically and use a new one